predsci/PSI-CARM/README.md

-# PSI-CARM
+# PSI-CARN
-Covid Arbitrary Reproductive number  (CRAM)  code applied to the U.S. and the world during the first wave of the COVID-19 pandemic.
+Covid Arbitrary Reproductive number (CARN) code applied to the U.S. and the world during the first wave of the COVID-19 pandemic.
 ##
 ## Structure of Repository and Compilation Instructions
 ##